Type of Property Guide

 • Direct cash buyer: 3 to 6 weeks from instruction to completion, sometimes faster.
 The buyer is not waiting for a lender, and the conveyancing is typically streamlined.

 • Auction: 4 to 8 weeks total.
-Marketing period of 3 to 4 weeks before the sale date, then completion within 28 days of the hammer falling.
+Marketing period of 3 to 4 weeks before the sale date, then completion, usually within 28 days of the hammer falling.
 The contract is binding from auction day.

 • Estate agent sale (open market): 3 to 6 months from listing to completion if the first buyer proceeds.
 Higher fall-through risk than a typical flat sale, particularly when the lease is approaching the lender threshold or the floor area is borderline.

-• Extend then sell: 3 to 6 months for the statutory extension process (longer if you go to tribunal), then 8 to 12 weeks for the sale itself.
-Total: 6 to 9 months.
+• Extend then sell: 3 to 12 months for the statutory extension process (typically 4 to 9 months when uncontested, longer if it goes to tribunal), then 8 to 12 weeks for the sale itself.
+Total: 6 to 14 months.

 The single biggest source of delay across all routes is the leasehold management pack.
-Several weeks is normal; 6 to 10 weeks for slow managing agents is common.
+Typically 2 to 6 weeks to arrive; the slowest agents take 8 or more.
 This is independent of the route.

 Marketing the Flat